keeyon2/MLPractice/README.md

 MLPractice
 ==========

-Serious of interesting types and functions for operating on trees and lists

-We have,
+Contains:

-1. Quicksort for List of ints.
+- Quicksort for List of ints.
 Named: intPartitionSort

 2. Polymorphic Quicksort (give < operator for compares of argument type) (> operator will cause this to return Decending array).